joaotavora/yasnippet/doc/snippet-expansion.rst

 one snippet to be expanded at point.

 When there are multiple candidates, YASnippet will let you select one.
-The UI for selecting multiple candidate can be customized.
-A customization variable, called ``yas/prompt-functions`` defines your preferred method of being prompted for snippets.
+The UI for selecting multiple candidate can be customized through ``yas/prompt-functions`` , which defines your preferred methods of being prompted for snippets.

 You can customize it with ``M-x customize-variable RET yas/prompt-functions RET``.
 Alternatively you can put in your